-Who we are Our 40th Year March An opportunity to focus on people we have helped in prison over the last forty years.
+Who we are Our 40th Year March This was our opportunity to focus on people we have helped in prison over the last forty years.
 Funds for Overseas Prisoners We provide grants to prisoners around the world, in order to maintain their health whilst they serve a prison sentence.
 Our grants are as follows: Craig Feehan Fund This is a survival grant sent to prisoners in developing countries.
-Last year it was sent to 358 people in 44 countries with payments totalling £95,259.
+In 2019 this grant was sent to 348 people in 49 countries with payments totalling £85,486.
 The fund is named after one of the founders of Prisoners Abroad.
-This fund was started in 1980 - just two years after Prisoners Abroad started.
+This fund was started in 1980 - just two years after Prisoners Abroad was founded.
 Vitamin Fund Vitamins are sent to prisoners so that they can maintain their health and supplement their often poor diet.
-Last year we sent £6,633 worth of vitamins to 172 prisoners in 14 countries.
+In 2019 we sent £5,769 worth of vitamins to 134 prisoners in 13 countries.
 This fund began in 1995.
 Medical Fund This is offered when prison authorities fail to provide treatment for health conditions.
-Last year £11,080 payments were made to overseas prisoners.
+In 2019, £9,171 of payments were made to overseas prisoners in 20 countries.
 This fund was started in 1990, which means we have been providing this for prisoners for 28 years.
 Read more about our funds.
 Testimonies Keith Carmichael - who we supported in prison in the early 1980s Keith Carmichael was detained in the Middle East in the early 1980s.
-He attended our fundraising dinner in February, he spoke to Prisoners Abroad's founder, who had initial contact with him after his arrest which then continued throughout his imprisonment.
+He attended our fundraising dinner in February 2018 and spoke to our founder, who had initial contact with him after his arrest which then continued throughout his imprisonment.
 Read his testimony.
 Joe Parham and Keith Carmichael Richen explains that she wasn't forgotten Read Richen's short piece about the small things that make a big difference when you're in prison overseas.